-This website addresses the many and complicated issues surrounding digital technology and the impacts 5G and the IoT will have on us and the Earth.
-But unfortunately, it’s not just the end users of digital technologies, living increasingly in a radiation-saturated environment, who are being harmed.
+The impacts of 5g and the IoT extend far beyond the end users of digital technologies.
 The production of these technologies has fueled war, murder, rape, and child labor in the Congo for over 20 years due the technology industry’s dependence on conflict minerals.

 As reported by Zainab Hawa Bangura, Director of Strong Roots, a charity dedicated to improving the condition of miners:

 “Civilians unlucky enough to live near deposits of conflict minerals are driven from their homes, subjected to horrific human rights abuses, and sometimes forced into slave labour in the mines.
 Armed groups rape men, women and children.
 Rape in this context is not the collateral damage of warfare – it is the direct result of the illicit trade in conflict minerals.”

 A BBC News article, DR Congo: Cursed by its natural wealth reports,

 “Forcibly conscripted child soldiers corralled armies of slaves to dig for minerals such as coltan, a key component in mobile phones, the latest obsession in the developed world, while annihilating enemy communities, raping women and driving survivors into the jungle to die of starvation and disease.”

 “The billions of pounds those minerals have generated have brought nothing but misery and death to the very people who live on top of them, while enriching a microscopic elite in the Congo and their foreign backers, and underpinning our technological revolution in the developed world.”